nladkins/deep-learning-challenge/README.md

     7. Evaluated the model using the test data to determine the loss and accuracy.
     9. Saved and exported the results to an HDF5 file, and named it `AlphabetSoupCharity.h5`.

+Here was the initial definition of the model which included two hidden layers with 32 neurons in the first layer and 16 neurons in the second layer:

+    # Define the model - deep neural net, i.e., the number of input features and hidden nodes for each layer.
+    nn = tf.keras.models.Sequential()

+    # First hidden layer
+    nn.add(tf.keras.layers.Dense(units=32, activation="relu", input_dim=len(X_train[0])))

+    # Second hidden layer
+    nn.add(tf.keras.layers.Dense(units=16, activation="relu"))

+    # Output layer
+    nn.add(tf.keras.layers.Dense(units=1, activation="sigmoid"))

+    # Check the structure of the model
+    nn.summary()

+The model was compiled and fitted and returned the following result (saved as `AlphabetSoupCharity_Optimization.h5`):

+    8575/1 - 1s - loss: 0.5925 - accuracy: 0.7259
+    Loss: 0.5597062626246461, Accuracy: 0.7259474992752075

 ### Optimize the Model

 A couple of attempts were made to optimize the model.
-The first attempt:

-    `# Define the model - deep neural net, i.e., the number of input features and hidden nodes for each layer.` `nn = tf.keras.models.Sequential()`

-    `# First hidden layer`
-    `nn.add(tf.keras.layers.Dense(units=32, activation="relu", input_dim=len(X_train[0])))`

-    `# Second hidden layer`
-    `nn.add(tf.keras.layers.Dense(units=16, activation="relu"))`

-    `# Output layer`
-    `nn.add(tf.keras.layers.Dense(units=1, activation="sigmoid"))`

-    `# Check the structure of the model` `nn.summary()`

 The layer parameters were adjusted (`units=`) to attemt to achieve a predictive accuracy higher than 75%.

-If you can't achieve an accuracy higher than 75%, you'll need to make at least three attempts to do so.
+The first reattempt included two hidden layers with 75 neurons in the first layer and 25 neurons in the second layer:

+    # Optimize the model in order to achieve a target predictive accuracy higher than 75% by adding more layers.
+    nn = tf.keras.models.Sequential()

+    # First hidden layer
+    nn.add(tf.keras.layers.Dense(units=75, activation="relu", input_dim=len(X_train[0])))

+    # Second hidden layer
+    nn.add(tf.keras.layers.Dense(units=25, activation="relu"))

+    # Output layer
+    nn.add(tf.keras.layers.Dense(units=1, activation="sigmoid"))

+    # Check the structure of the model
+    nn.summary()

+Once the model was compiled and fitted, this was the result (saved as `reattempt1.h5`):

+THis was a slight improvement, but very nominal.

+A third attempt was peformed using the following code which increased the neurons in the first layer to 200 and to 150 neurons in the second layer:

-Optimize your model in order to achieve a target predictive accuracy higher than 75% by using any or all of the following:
+    # Optimize the model in order to achieve a target predictive accuracy higher than 75% by adding more layers.

-* Adjusting the input data to ensure that there are no variables or outliers that are causing confusion in the model, such as:
-  * Dropping more or fewer columns.
-  * Creating more bins for rare occurrences in columns.
-  * Increasing or decreasing the number of values for each bin.
-* Adding more neurons to a hidden layer.
-* Adding more hidden layers.
+    nn = tf.keras.models.Sequential()

+    # First hidden layer
+    nn.add(tf.keras.layers.Dense(units=200, activation="relu", input_dim=len(X_train[0])))

+    # Second hidden layer
+    nn.add(tf.keras.layers.Dense(units=150, activation="relu"))

+    # Output layer
+    nn.add(tf.keras.layers.Dense(units=1, activation="sigmoid"))

+    # Check the structure of the model
+    nn.summary()

+Once the model was compiled and fitted, this was the result (saved as `reattempt2.h5`):

+As you can see, all attempts failed to achieve the 75% accuracy goal.

+### Tuning the Model

+Because neither resulted in a 75% accuracy, `kerastuner` was used to create and compile a new Sequential deep learning model with hyperparameter options with the following features

-* Using different activation functions for the hidden layers.
+    * Allowed `kerastuner` to select between `relu` and `tanh` activation functions for each hidden layer.
-* Adding or reducing the number of epochs to the training regimen.
+    * Allowed `kerastuner` to decide from 1 to 30 neurons in the first dense layer.
+        * **Note:** To limit the tuner runtime, the *step* argument was increased to 5.
+    * Allowed `kerastuner` to decide from 1 to 5 hidden layers and 1 to 30 neurons in each dense layer.
+    * Created a **Hyperband** tuner instance using the following parameters:
+    * The *objective* is "val_accuracy"
+    * *max_epochs* equal to 20
+    * *hyperband_iterations* equal to two.
+    * Ran the `kerastuner` search for best hyperparameters over 20 epochs.
+    * Retrieved the top 3 model hyperparameters from the tuner search and print the values.
+    * Retrieved the top 3 models from the tuner search and compare their predictive accuracy against the test dataset.

+Result:

+The model used in the first place was actually the best model for this data set.
+Therefore, the model does not acheive the target performance after three attempts under the best model.

 **NOTE**: You will not lose points if your model does not achieve target performance, as long as you make three attempts at optimizing the model in your jupyter notebook.